 - 1/3 cup Light sour cream

-- 2 tablespoon Grated parmesan cheese
+- 2 tablespoons Grated parmesan cheese

-- 1/2 teaspoon Chile Powder gives flavor, not spice
+- 1/2 teaspoon Chile Powder

 - 1/2 teaspoon Garlic salt

-- Black pepper to taste I'm liberal with it.
+- Black pepper to taste

-- 1/2 cup Shredded mozzarella cheese reserve half for the topping
+- 1/2 cup Shredded mozzarella cheese, reserve half for the topping

-Preheat oven to 350 F.
+- Preheat oven to 350 F.

-Unroll the french bread loaf and slice into 10 equal size slices.
+- Unroll the french bread loaf and slice into 10 equal size slices.
 Flatten each slice into about a 3 in round circle by pressing between your hands and/or carefully pulling.
 This is easier to do if it's closer to room temperature.

-Spray 10 regular muffin cups with non stick cooking spray and press your bread slices into the bottom and up sides of the muffin cup.
+- Spray 10 regular muffin cups with non stick cooking spray and press your bread slices into the bottom and up sides of the muffin cup.
 Set aside.

-Heat oil in skillet over medium heat.
+- Heat oil in skillet over medium heat.
 Add spinach and cook until slightly wilted; this should only take a few minutes.
 Then, add garlic and stir for another minute.

-Place cream cheese, sour cream, cooked spinach, and the rest of the ingredients (minus part of the mozzarella you have saved for the topping) into a medium bowl.
+- Place cream cheese, sour cream, cooked spinach, and the rest of the ingredients (minus part of the mozzarella you have saved for the topping) into a medium bowl.
 Mix until well combined.

-With a cookie scoop or a spoon, scoop dip into each of the centers of bread bowls.
+- With a cookie scoop or a spoon, scoop dip into each of the centers of bread bowls.

-Top evenly with remaining mozzarella.
+- Top evenly with remaining mozzarella.

-Bake for 15-17 minutes until they begin to turn a nice golden brown on the edges.
+- Bake for 15-17 minutes until they begin to turn a nice golden brown on the edges.
 Remove and let cool for 3-5 minutes.

 NOTE: Depending on how full you like these muffins, you may have enough filling for another roll of french bread.
 Increasing sour cream to 1/2 cup and adding 1/2 cup more of spinach would help stretch the mixture well.